Mullen “extremely concerned” about North Korea situation

 “It looks like brinkmanship to me,” he said.
 “And it looks like clearly he is at least verbally focused very specifically on the military options with the rhetoric that's out there.
 It's almost a fire and brimstone, ‘Don't make another move or else.’”

 President Trump’s National Security Adviser H.R.
-McMaster on Sunday however affirmed that “the president doesn't draw red lines.”
+McMaster on Sunday, however, said that “the president doesn't draw red lines.”

 Mullen repeated that the situation should be resolved peacefully.